Virtual Certified Cost Professional (CCP) Certification Review Workshop

 Instructor: Michael R. Nosbisch, CCP PSP FAACE

 Michael has over 32 years of experience in project/program management and controls within both the government and private sectors.
 He has worked for several of the leading engineering, procurement, and construction (EPC) firms in the industry, to include URS Corporation, Jacobs Engineering, Kiewit, Parsons, and Hill International.
 From 2009 to 2015, Michael managed successful EVM consulting practices for SM&A, Project Time & Cost, and Management Solutions, LLC.
-He is currently a Manager with ClearPlan LLC, primarily responsible for consulting engagements in support of the Department of Energy (DOE)/National Nuclear Security Administration (NNSA) and their contractors working at sites across the United States.
+He is currently Director of Project Controls with Strategic Management Solutions LLC (SMSI), functionally responsible for more than one hundred project control professionals supporting Department of Energy (DOE)/National Nuclear Security Administration (NNSA) sites and projects across the United States.

 Michael has been an active member of AACE International since 1999, earning numerous professional certifications as well as serving as President of the Association from 2011 to 2012, and is currently the President of the Orange County (CA) Post of the Society of American Military Engineers (SAME).
 Michael is also an adjunct professor at the University of Southern California, having taught graduate level courses in heavy construction estimating and scheduling.